Building an Inclusive TMR: Share Your Experience

 Griffith University researchers are partnering with TMR to understand what helps, or hinders, employees with disability and/or neurodivergence to feel included at work.
 Your insights will guide practical improvements such as recruitment processes, career-development pathways, training for managers and workplace adjustments.

-Who can express interest?
+Who can be involved?

 • Current TMR employees aged 18 or older